Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 - printf, since variadic

 overloading
+- one operator or function used for multiple types
-- defining the same function
+- defining the same function with different parameters
+- addition is overloaded

 **(i) Understand the purpose of the backpatch routine in the csem assignment.**
 **Backpatching** fills in **unresolved jump targets** in control flow constructs during intermediate code generation.